demisto/content/Packs/Lacework/Integrations/Lacework/README.md

 Lacework is focused on giving customers visibility and control over their cloud operations at cloud scale to the monitoring of all activities across all cloud components.
-This integration was integrated and tested with version 3.32 and higher of Lacework
+This integration was integrated and tested with version 3.32 of Lacework
 ## Configure Lacework on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.